KHAOULA-OUT/kyverno-policy-manifests/README.md

 - `pod-resource-policy.yaml`: This manifest defines a resource limits policy for Pods.

-- `validate-container-images-policy.yaml`: This manifest defines a policy to enforce the validate-container-images policy in the first-namespace and allow Pods to be created with any image in other namespaces .
+- `validate-container-images-policy.yaml`: This manifest defines a policy to enforce the validate-container-images policy in the

+first-namespace and allow Pods to be created with any image in other namespaces .

 - `pod-label-policy.yaml`: This manifest defines a policy to enforce specific labels on Pods.

+- `network-policy-first`: This manifest defines a policy to deny networking from second-namespace.

+- `network-policy-second`: This manifest defines a policy to deny networking from first-namespace.